axe-0/blog/README.md

 1.1 Create a virtual environment (if not already created):

-      A) use pipn ormally when installing packages
+Use pip normally when installing packages

             > python -m pip install pip

-      B) nstall package to enable virtual envirment
+Install package to enable virtual envirment

                 > pip install virtualenv

 1.2 Activate the virtual environment:
 On macOS and Linux:

       source venv/bin/activate

 On Windows:

     .\venv\Scripts\activate